herkkules/herkkules/README.md

 Translating strategic intent into measurable outcomes requires legwork.
 I support organisations navigating critical challenges, whether it be physically opening new markets, conducting feasibility studies, or integrating complex systems.

 > - **Due Diligence:** I conduct incisive, detail-oriented due diligence to as I understand the fundamentals of every bit connected to capital.
 Due to my unique educational combination i have academically validated knowledge and operational exposure towards to sensistive systems.
-I am a **Systems Thinking**-oriented **Software Developer** focused on breaking social dynamics into logical structures.
+I am a **Systems Thinking**-oriented **Software Developer** curious towards breaking social dynamics down into logical structures.
 I can break down mental models into code.

 > - **New Market Entry:** I dont talk the talk, but rather build iterations of common success.
 Entering a new market requires more than strategy, it demands a network-building and execution.
 I can offload some capacity by finding out which professional social networks are critical for success.